You probably know how important it is to remove plaque and you’ve probably heard that you should brush and floss every day—but do you know why?

 You may also deal with bleeding gums if you are taking medications that reduce clotting.
 If this is the case, speak to your dentist for specific help.
 Similarly, if you’ve just started flossing, your gums may bleed for a little while.
 However, if the bleeding doesn’t stop within a week, please contact our dentist.
 Finally, you could have a toothbrush that’s too hard.
 Hard bristles can aggravate your gums, making them more susceptible to bleeding.

-If you would like to learn more—or are interested in scheduling an appointment with Dr. John Wiltz— please feel free to contact Irish Road Dental at 810.653.4100.
+If you would like to learn more—or are interested in scheduling an appointment with Dr. David Ewing— please feel free to contact Irish Road Dental at 810.653.4100.